 ARC transfers a material portion of its appropriation annually to these child agencies to carry out its mission; however, the transfers are relatively minor for the child agencies receiving them and are not material to their financial reporting.
 The child agencies' auditors generally do not audit at the materiality level needed by ARC and reports of activities and balances are not made a priority by the child agencies.
-ARC overcomes this issue by conducting its own testing of child agency transactions during the external audit process.
+However, ARC continues coordinating activities with basic agencies to assure that required audit transaction testing data is received more timely from child agencies.

-ARC contracts for its accounting functions with USDA Pegasys Accounting Services.
-The platform has helped improve accounting and control functions, especially those related to budgetary accounting IT Support Infrastructure
+ARC contracts for its accounting functions with USDA Accounting Services.
+The platform has helped improve accounting and control functions; especially those related to budgetary accounting.

+IT Support Infrastructure

 Management has continued to address upgrading agency IT support infrastructure and cyber security protections.
 ARC continues emphasis and action on full implementation of ARC.net, its grant management system, which provides online availability and control of operational information.
-Management continued to contract for IT support.
+Management continues to contract for IT support.